Andrew Mathews (politician)

 Andrew Mathews is an American politician and member of the Minnesota Senate.
-A member of the Republican Party of Minnesota, he represents District 15 in central Minnesota.
+A member of the Republican Party of Minnesota, he represents District 27 in east-central Minnesota.

 Education and career

 Mathews graduated with a Juris Doctor from Oak Brook College of Law, an unaccredited correspondence school.
-He is a pastor and works as a congressional veterans' caseworker.
+He is a pastor and works as a congressional veterans' caseworker, assisting military veterans with benefits and services.
+Mathews has been actively involved in community service and faith-based initiatives in his district.

 Minnesota Senate

 Mathews was elected to the Minnesota Senate in 2016.

 Personal life

-Mathews is married with two children and resides in Princeton, Minnesota.
+Mathews is married with two children and lives in Princeton, Minnesota.